Nimaoth/Nev/docs/building_from_source.md

 - Compile the desired language to wasm.
 The specified directory is the one containing the `src` folder which in turn contains the `grammar.js`
   - `target/release/tree-sitter build-wasm ../dev/nimtreesitter/treesitter_nim/treesitter_nim/nim`

-## Compiling Nim config files to wasm
+## Compiling plugins to wasm

-- You need to have Emscripten installed.
+Use this command to build a plugin (inside the plugins directory):

-- Run `nimble buildNimConfigWasm` from the root folder of the repository
+    nim c -d:release --skipParentCfg --passL:\"-o plugin_name.m.wasm\" plugin_name.nim